 - Latin pop legend Julio Iglesias was a goalkeeper for Real Madrid Castilla, the reserve team of the legendary Spanish football club, until injuries suffered in an auto accident left him unable to walk for two years.
 While he was hospitalized, a nurse gave him a guitar so keep his hands occupied, and he discovered a gift for music.

-- Alex Zanardi, former Formula One and Indy Car racing driver, lost both his legs in a horrific crash that nearly killed him.
-He made the best of it and started two new careers—first in touring car racing (using a car fitted with hand controls) with a decent amount of success, and later as a Paralympic athlete, winning three medals at handcycling, two of them gold, during the London 2012 Paralympics.
+- Alessandro "Alex" Zanardi, former Formula One and Indy Car racing driver, lost both of his legs in a horrific crash that nearly killed him.
+He made the best of it and started two new careers-first in touring car racing (using a car fitted with hand controls) with a decent amount of success, and later as a Paralympic athlete, winning three medals at handcycling, two of them gold, during the London 2012 Paralympics.

 - Gordon Ramsay's footballer ambitions were ended by multiple knee injuries in his late teens.